 (2) Special exception - The following uses are permitted only under the terms of a special exception and must conform to provisions of the underlying zoning district and meet the performance standards outlined in subsection (b)(3) below.

 Expansion of existing nonconforming uses to the extent allowed by the underlying area.
 The applicant should consult the local zoning plan to confirm nonconforming uses.
-The (zoning authority) reserves the right to review all applications and shall not grant approval unless it finds such expansion does not pose greater potential contamination of groundwater than the existing use.
+The City Council reserves the right to review all applications and shall not grant approval unless it finds such expansion does not pose greater potential contamination of groundwater than the existing use.

-(3) Prohibited uses - The following uses, unless granted a special exception, are prohibited within Zone 1, the 1-year time-of-travel zone.
-(NOTE: This is typically within about 1000 feet of the public water supply well).
+(3) Prohibited uses - The following uses, unless granted a special exception, are prohibited within Zone 1, the one (1)-year time-of-travel zone.
+(NOTE: This is within 2000 feet of the public water supply well).

 A. Automobile body/repair shop.